T. André Feagin

 Dr. Feagin’s experience in Drum Corps International (DCI) expands two decades.
 Previous appointments include serving as brass caption head of the Santa Clara Vanguard and The Academy Drum and Bugle Corps.
 He has served on the brass staff of the Boston Crusaders, Carolina Crown, and is the former executive director and brass caption head of the 2007 DCI Division III World Champion Memphis Sound Drum and Bugle Corps.
 As a performing member, he served four-years as conductor of the Phantom Regiment Drum and Bugle Corps.
 He was the recipient of the DCI Jim Jones Leadership Award in 2000 and the DCI Division III Director of the Year Award in 2007.
 He continues his involvement in the marching arts serving as a clinician, consultant, adjudicator, music arranger, visual designer, and program coordinator for some of the nation’s finest high school and university band programs.
 Dr. Feagin currently serves as the director and coordinator of the Drum Major and Leadership Institute (DMLI) at Colorado State University, a summer institute focused on the development of high school student leaders.

 Dr. Feagin holds a Doctor of Musical Arts degree in wind conducting from the University of Arizona Fred Fox School of Music where he was a student of Gregg I. Hanson.
 He holds a Master of Music degree in instrumental wind conducting and a Bachelor of Music degree from the University of Memphis Rudi E. Scheidt School of Music.
 He is grateful for his teachers and mentors that have shaped his passion for conducting and music.
-Among them are Eugene Migliaro Corporon, Kraig Alan Williams, Pat Morrow, and Darry Pilkington.
+Among them are Eugene Migliaro Corporon, Kraig Alan Williams, Thomas Cockrell, Bruce Chamberlain, Pat Morrow, and Darry Pilkington.
 Dr. Feagin holds professional memberships in the National Association for Music Education, College Band Directors National Association, World Association of Symphonic Band and Ensembles, Minority Band Directors Association, Patron of Mu Phi Epsilon, and honorary memberships in both Tau Beta Sigma and Phi Mu Alpha Sinfonia.